 The current valuation roll for the City must be updated at least once a year and can only be done via a Supplementary Valuation Roll (SVR).
 Only a subset of the properties in the municipality is valued in an SVR, and valuation notices are posted to owners of all properties valued on an SVR, to the address we have on file.

-The latest SVR - SV03 - was certified on 31 January 2014, with an objection period from 21 February 2014 until 31 March 2014.
-For more information on the SV03 objection process and for instructions on downloading the objection form, visit our How to Object
+The latest SVR - SV04 - was certified on 31 January 30 May 2014, with an objection period from 20 June 2014 until 30 July 2014.
+For more information on the SV04 objection process and for instructions on downloading the objection form, visit our How to Object

-Note: Rates were calculated on the GV2009 values until 30 June 2013.
+Rates were calculated on the GV2009 values until 30 June 2013.
 The GV2012 and SV01 values were implemented on rates accounts as of 1 July 2013.
-The SV03 values will be implemented on the rates accounts as from 1 April 2014.
+The SV04 values will be implemented on the rates accounts as from 1 August 2014.